The Science of Gratitude: How One Habit Boosts Health and Happiness

 Gratitude isn’t just a feel-good emotion.
-It’s becoming clear that this simple, accessible practice influences your heart’s health in real, measurable ways.
-The connection may seem subtle at first, after all, how can saying “thank you” impact your arteries?
-But science is showing that cultivating gratitude can lower inflammation, improve blood pressure, and even enhance heart rate variability, all markers of a healthier cardiovascular system.
+When you practice genuine appreciation, your nervous system downshifts from “fight-or-flight” into “rest-and-digest,” stress hormones like [kawr-tuh-sawl]nounA hormone that helps manage stress, energy, and alertness.Learn More ease, blood pressure improves, and your heart and blood vessels get a break from chronic strain.
+It’s becoming clear that this simple, accessible practice influences your health in real, measurable ways.
+The connection may seem subtle at first, after all, how can being grateful affect your health?
+But science is showing that cultivating gratitude creates meaningful shifts in wellbeing.

-Here, we explore the science-backed connection between gratitude and heart health, looking at the mechanisms involved, who benefits most, and how to practice gratitude for your heart’s sake.
+Here, we explore the science-backed connection between gratitude and [hahrt helth]nounThe overall condition and function of the cardiovascular system, including blood pressure, cholesterol, and arterial health; critical for longevity and disease prevention.Learn More, looking at the mechanisms involved, who benefits most, and how to practice gratitude for your heart’s sake.

 Nurturing gratitude not only soothes the mind but also fortifies the heart, lowering risk factors both immediately and across a lifetime.
-A growing body of research reveals that gratitude triggers meaningful physiological changes that support cardiovascular health and resilience, including:
+A growing body of research reveals that gratitude triggers meaningful physiological changes that support cardiovascular health and [ri-zil-yuhns]nounThe ability to recover quickly from stress or setbacks.Learn More, including:

-- Decreased Chronic Inflammation: Chronic low-grade inflammation is a fundamental driver of atherosclerosis, the buildup and rupture of arterial plaques that underlie many heart attacks and strokes.
-Gratitude has been consistently associated with reductions in key inflammatory biomarkers, including C-reactive protein (CRP), interleukin-6 (IL-6), and tumor necrosis factor-alpha (TNF-α).
+- Decreased Chronic [in-fluh-mey-shuhn]nounYour body’s response to an illness, injury or something that doesn’t belong in your body (like germs or toxic chemicals).Learn More: Gratitude has been consistently associated with reductions in key inflammatory biomarkers, including C-reactive protein (CRP), interleukin-6 (IL-6), and tumor necrosis factor-alpha (TNF-α).
 Additionally, longitudinal research with over 1,000 adults demonstrated that increases in gratitude correlated with decreases in IL-6 levels, suggesting gratitude’s role in mitigating systemic inflammation.
-Gratitude’s anti-inflammatory effects offer a compelling pathway for slowing cardiovascular disease progression.

 Four Research-Backed Gratitude Practices